What is the easiest way to setup and check multiple emails?

 Enter the Cloud

-My prefered way to handle email is via the cloud ~ store all your email on someone else’s server and only download what you actually need to have on your personal computer.
+My preferred way to handle email is via the cloud ~ store all your email on someone else’s server and only download what you actually need to have on your personal computer.
 Since I started doing email this way my incidence of virus attacks dropped significantly.

 There are many options for cloud based email, but I choose Gmail for many reasons.